Stop Scrolling. Start Doing

-No Research: Stop looking for "Top 10" lists in the next county over.
-If the town has a main street and a park, it’s enough.
+The No-Research Mandate: Stop looking for "Top 10" lists in the next county over.
+If the town has a main street and a park, it’s "good enough."

-The Adventria Move: We built the Getaway tab to help you exploit your own backyard.
+As a decision-making software application, Adventria is built to help you find the "hidden in plain sight" wins.
 We don't show you the world; we show you what’s within reach right now.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.